rebeccafae/learn_command_line_exercises/README.md

 # learn_command_line_exercises
-Repo for when I learned the command line
+This is a repo for when I learned the command line as part of the Build the Toolbelt class at DaVinci.